 The cocoa plantation owners earn enough for an adequate standard of living

-The plantation must be environmentally sustainable
+The plantation is environmentally sustainable

 Fortunately for us vegans the main culprits/big brands are not vegan but if you are in doubt email the company you are interested in to find out what their policy on child labour is.
+Food Empowerment Project also have an app you can download that rates chocolate brands based on where the cacao is sourced, as the worst forms of child labour are in Western Africa.

 Vegan Chocolate Options